dsloyer/ez-kubeadm/README.md

 node2    Ready    <none>   21s     v1.13.4

 ```
-Let's change directory, spin up a BusyBox container on each node, then ssh to the master node:
+Let's change directory, spin up a BusyBox container on each node as a daemonset, then ssh to the master node:
 ```
 $ cd $HOME/test
 $ kubectl create -f ds-bb.yaml